microsoft/FluidFramework/BREAKING.md

 Other clients will not be affected.

 **As we are planning to enable this feature by default, we are advising our partners to use the `IContainerRuntimeOptions.enableOpReentryCheck` option to identify existing code using this pattern and to let us know in case the proposed API behavior is problematic.**

+### Remove ISummarizerRuntime batchEnd listener
+The `"batchEnd"` listener in `ISummarizerRuntime` has been removed.
+Please remove all usage and implementations of `ISummarizerRuntime.on("batchEnd", ...)` and `ISummarizerRuntime.removeListener("batchEnd", ...)`.
+If these methods are needed, please refer to the `IContainerRuntimeBase` interface.

 # 2.0.0-internal.2.0.0